heavyai/heavyai-charting/README.md

 ### Installation:

-To install and build mapdc, clone down the repo and run the following commands:
+Clone down the repo and run the following commands:

 1. `npm install` - to get the dependencies.
 2. `npm install -g grunt-cli` - to get the Grunt build tool.